- Travel Topics

 Wary of the safety record of long distance ferries in this region, we’ll fly over to Indonesia to kick off our island hopping.
 We’ll spend a month exploring a handful of islands before jetting off to the Philippines for three weeks where we’ll barely even get a glimpse of the 7107 islands that comprise the country.
 Though traveling between the islands can get expensive we are hoping to strike some Air Asia airfare deals which can significantly lower flight costs.
 And who knows when we’ll find ourselves in this corner of the world again, so we want to at least get a glimpse of the region.

 Hopefully these discounted flights will carry us over to Taiwan for two weeks, a country I know embarrassingly little about (which I hope to change).
-Last stop in part one of our Asia route will be Hong Kong, a metropolitan modern city which will send us off into Western Europe (after extensive research there seem to be a few main hubs which provide cheap flights from Asia into Europe – Hong Kong and Bangkok being the main ones).
+Last stop in part one of our Asia route will be a hotel in Hong Kong.
+The metropolitan modern city which will send us off into Western Europe (after extensive research there seem to be a few main hubs which provide cheap flights from Asia into Europe – Hong Kong and Bangkok being the main ones).